sonnessa/JsonPathTransformer/README.md

 News
 ----
+13 Jun 2022 - Released JsonPath 2.5.7:
+Source path with null values were omitted!
+Why?
+Now values are returned as well.

 13 Jun 2022 - Released JsonPath 2.5.6:
 ISO8601_TO_STR bug fix.
 Bifunction transformation can be applied to null values.